Alignak-monitoring/alignak/doc/source/07_advanced/distributed-alignak.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 But I already hear you asking "How to add new satellites?".
-That's very simple: **you start by installing the application on a new server like you did in the 10 min starting tutorial but you can pass the discovery, the webUI and skip the /etc/init.d/shinken script (or Windows services)**.
+That's very simple: **you start by installing the application on a new server like you did in the 10 min starting tutorial but you can pass the discovery, the webUI and skip the /etc/init.d/alignak script (or Windows services)**.

 Let say that this new server is called server2 and has the IP 192.168.0.2 and the "master" is called server1 with 192.168.0.1 as its IP.

 .. tip::  You need to have all plugins you use in server1 also installed on server2, this should already done if you followed the 10 min tutorial.

-On server2, you just need to start the poller service, not the whole Shinken stack.
+On server2, you just need to start the poller service, not the whole Alignak stack.

 ::

    On ubuntu/debian:
-  update-rc.d shinken-poller default
+  update-rc.d alignak-poller default
    On RedHat/Centos:
-  chkconfig --add shinken-poller
+  chkconfig --add alignak-poller
-  chkconfig shinken-poller on
+  chkconfig alignak-poller on

 Then start it:

 ::

-  sudo /etc/init.d/shinken-poller start
+  sudo /etc/init.d/alignak-poller start

 .. warning::  DO NOT START the arbiter on the server2 for load balancing purpose.
 It can be done for high availability.
 Unless you know what you are doing, don't start the arbiter process!^_^